kyma-project/community/concepts/observability-configurable-logging/04-fluent-bit-operator2.md

 # Motivation

-In [this document](./03-fluent-bit-operator1.md), we compared different solutions for a dynamic logging configuration setup.
+In [the first document about Fluent-Bit Operator](./03-fluent-bit-operator1.md), we compared different solutions for a dynamic logging configuration setup.
 As a result, we decided to come up with a custom operator written and maintained by the Kyma team.
-Since then, the operator written by `kubesphere` has been contributed to `FluentBit`.
+Since then, the operator written by `kubesphere` has been contributed to `Fluent-Bit`.
 Thus, the project now has more active contributors and has developed further.
-In this document, we want to have a look at the changes/improvements since the last comparison, and want to see if it is worth switching to the (now) official FluentBit operator.
+In this document, we want to have a look at the changes and improvements since the last comparison, and want to see if it is worth switching to the (now) official Fluent-Bit Operator.

 # FluentBit Operator (former Kubesphere)
 Fluent Bit Operator defines the following custom resources: